kestvir/youtube-2gether-client/README.md

-The Youtube 2gether app lets users to chat and watch Youtube videos in real-time.
+The Youtube 2gether app lets users chat and watch Youtube videos in real-time.

 ## User Stories